daostack/daocast.github.io/about/index.md

 Stratis is a crypto enthusiast since 2015 and currently working as Marketing Manager at DAOstack.
 Among other things, he's passionate about free thought, free speech and free market.

+### But what is a DAO anyway?

+That's exactly what we are trying to figure out through our conversations.
+Lucky for us, some people have done the work of synthesizing the basics from which we can grow more refined conceptualizations.
+So if you are new to all this (and even if you are already an expert) the video bellow will provide you with enough information to follow all episodes from DAOcast.

+<iframe width="640" height="360" src="https://www.youtube.com/embed/ETfaSaywXqM" frameborder="0" allow="autoplay; encrypted-media" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 ---

 *DAOcast is incubated at [DAOstack](https://daostack.io/).*